 When things go wrong in your life or your relationships, do you take it in your stride, remain confident, and keep a cool head, or are you more inclined to become anxious and to feel your emotional stability threatened?

-The capacity to keep calm despite the inevitable changes and challenges can be linked to our ability to adapt, to maintain confidence in our own emotional perspectives, to our ability to maintain object constancy.
+The capacity to keep calm despite the inevitable changes and challenges life throws at us can be linked to our ability to adapt, to maintain confidence in our own emotional perspectives, to our ability to maintain object constancy.

 How Object Constancy Develops